cynber/cs444-FacilityFinder/docs/blog/posts/project-update-2.md

 ![App Design Map Page](../../assets/img/blog/posts/project-update-2/cpsc444-MII-B2_3.png){ align=left width=210px }

-<figcaption>Potential design for the mobile application.</figcaption>
+<figcaption>Collage design for the mobile application.</figcaption>
 </figure>

 PROS:

   - The filtering system is easy to use and understand.
-  - The live updates of the filtering results are helpful for users who are in a hurry.
+  - The stories at the top of the screen are helpful for users who are in a hurry.
-  - The map is easily accessible from most pages, making it easy for users to find their way to the washrooms.
+  - The map is accessible from most pages, making it easy for users to find their way to the washrooms.

 CONS: